-- Minimum password size. - Whether or not the password can contain the username. - The minimum number of uppercase characters required in a password. - The minimum number of uppercase characters required in a password. - The minimum number of base-10 digits required in a password. - The minimum number of non-alphanumeric characters (symbols) required in a password. - Password expiration. - The maximum number of old passwords that are saved in the password history. - The minimum number of days during which a user is not allowed to change their password.
+- Minimum password size. - Whether or not the password can contain the username. - Whether or not the password can contain consecutive identical characters. - The minimum number of uppercase characters required in a password. - The minimum number of uppercase characters required in a password. - The minimum number of base-10 digits required in a password. - The minimum number of non-alphanumeric characters (symbols) required in a password. - Password expiration. - The maximum number of old passwords that are saved in the password history. - The minimum number of days during which a user is not allowed to change their password.